Music therapists work with adults and children who are affected by depression, anxiety, learning difficulties and behavioural problems.

 - actively participating in music sessions and encouraging clients to do the same

-- exploring a variety of musical styles and sounds with clients through singing, percussion, ethnic instruments and improvisation
+- exploring a variety of musical styles and sounds with clients through singing, percussion, using different instruments and improvisation

 - maintaining records and case notes